Near and Further Distance

 It felt unsettling, while there was also a sense of relief.
 To physically undergo a crash affirmed the crash that had been present in her mind for a much longer time.
 This was clearly not a moment to smile, so instead her lips formed a smirk.
 The pleasure of saying 'I told you so' to yourself.

 People rushed towards her, 'are you all right?' 'do you need help?'
 She had occasionally shouted similar phrases during the morning rush hour when a cyclist fell.
 And now she reacted just as she had seen others do: in denial.
 'No thanks, I'm okay.'
-Her hands quickly checked her face, the skin of her cheek seemed fine.
+Her hands quickly checked her face, the skin of her cheek seemed intact.

 It wasn't until she was about to move on, back on her feet, bicycle in hand, that she noticed the holes in her black stockings, and the blood.